deepset-ai/haystack-home/content/blog/astradb-haystack-integration/index.md

 ## Wrapping it up

-If you've gotten this far, now you know how to use AstraDB as a data source for your Haystack pipeline.
-Thanks for reading!
+If you've gotten this far, now you know how to use Astra DB as a data source for your Haystack pipeline.
 To learn more about Haystack, [join us on Discord](https://discord.gg/QMP5jgMH) or [sign up for our monthly newsletter](https://landing.deepset.ai/haystack-community-updates?utm_campaign=developer-relations&utm_source=astradb-haystack-notebook).